nrwl/nx/docs/generated/packages/nx/documents/show.md

  nx show projects --affected --exclude=*-e2e
 ```

 If in an interactive terminal, opens the project detail view.
-If not in an interactive terminal, defaults to JSON.:
+If not in an interactive terminal, defaults to JSON:

 ```shell
  nx show project my-app
 ```

-Show detailed information about "my-app" in a json format.:
+Show detailed information about "my-app" in a json format:

 ```shell
  nx show project my-app --json
 ```

-Show information about "my-app" in a human readable format.:
+Show information about "my-app" in a human readable format:

 ```shell
  nx show project my-app --json false